mikejlong60/functional-programming-book/README.md

 					1. import exercises.PatternMatching._
 					1. I am going to take you on a tour of partial functions and pattern matching.
 						1. Use a partial function on a list of numbers to see which are even, are odd, or both
+						1. Create a partially applied function such as the one above so you will understand what it is and not be confused about the difference between a partial function and a partially applied function.
-						1. Show how partial functions are composable
+						1. Show how partial functions are composable using ```orElse```.
 						1. Use isDefinedAt to see if you will get a match error at runtime.
 						1. Make Scala throw a Match Error on a  partial function
 						1. Partial Functions -  Implement you.
 						1. Make it throw a Match Error
 						1. Compose it with me.
 						1. Use isDefinedAt to see if you will get a Match Error.
-						1. Use the Scala range statement to use collect.
+						1. Use the collect on a Scala range statement ```1 to 50``` to see which are odd and which are even.
 See the example.
+						1. Understand the importance of the ordering of partial functions.
+Use the previous range to compose three partial functions ```isEven isOdd isBiggerThan5``` with ```orElse```.
+						1. Pattern match on a list to add its 1st 4 elements if it has 4.
+If it does not return 0.
 						1. Understand pattern matching on strings.
 Explore many nuances.
-						1. Understand some more uses of partial functions in the standard library for List.
         1. Week 3 - Recursion
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions